-Steered by the spirit of environmental stewardship, the group recognizes its responsibilities and obligations as a property developer to reduce environmental impact.
+For the sake of compliance with relevant laws and regulations, the group regularly assesses the environmental risks of its operations and adopt preventive measures as necessary to reduce the risks.
 In addition to adhering to strict environmental policies and guidelines, the group places an emphasis on implementing mitigation measures and promoting environmental consciousness.

 The group actively advocates paperless operation to reduce unnecessary paper use in offices.
 Employees are encouraged to prioritize the use of email, intranet and other electronic ways to communicate and disseminate information.
-During the year, the group reduced 12.4% of paper usage in head office.
+During the year, the group reduced 15.4% of paper usage in head office and upgraded system allowing staff to make online leave application in paperless way.
 This initiative translates into the group's commitment to make efficient use of resources.